GEOMETRY OF A LEADER

 Humble leaders know they don’t know it all.
 They seek input and advice from people with complementary strengths.

 They are open to new ideas.
 They are aware of their weaknesses.
-In this workshop, leaders will explore the key features of humility and learn to synthesize rather than silence the varied voices in their workplaces and communities.
-Leaders will leave this workshop committed to creating “we” not “me” solutions.
+In this program, leaders will explore the key features of humility and learn to synthesize rather than silence the varied voices in their workplaces and communities.
+Leaders will leave committed to creating “we” not “me” solutions.

 COURAGE